molily/molily.de/_posts/2019-02-03-testing-angular.md

 ## Testing Components with children

 So far we have tested an independent Component that renders plain HTML elements, but no child Components.
 Such low-level Components are the workhorses of an Angular application.

-They directly render what the user sees and interacts with.
-They are often highly generic and reusable.
-They are controlled primarily through Inputs and report back using Outputs.
-They have little to none dependencies.
-They are easy to reason about and therefore easy to test.
-The preferred way of testing them is a unit test.
+- They directly render what the user sees and interacts with.
+- They are often highly generic and reusable.
+- They are controlled primarily through Inputs and report back using Outputs.
+- They have little to none dependencies.
+- They are easy to reason about and therefore easy to test.
+- The preferred way of testing them is a unit test.

-These Components are called _presentational_ Components since they directly present a part of the user interface using HTML and CSS.
+These Components are called **presentational Components** since they directly present a part of the user interface using HTML and CSS.
 Presentational Components need to be combined and wired to form a working user interface.

-This is the duty of _container_ Components.
+This is the duty of **container Components**.
 These high-level Components bring multiple low-level Components together.
 They pull data from different sources, like Services and state managers, and distribute it to their children.

 Container Components have several types of dependencies.
 They depend on the nested child Components, but also injectables.
 These are classes, functions, objects etc. provided via dependency injection, like Services for example.
 These dependencies make testing container Components complicated.